Toongabbie (NSW)

 Population growth drivers in Toongabbie are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-As of Feb 2026, the estimated population of the suburb of Toongabbie (NSW) is around 17,586, reflecting an increase of 1,409 people since the 2021 Census.
-This growth represents an 8.7% increase from the previous population of 16,177 people.
-The change is inferred from AreaSearch's estimation of the resident population at 16,955 following examination of ABS's ERP data release in June 2024 and validation of 280 new addresses since the Census date.
-This results in a population density ratio of 3,718 persons per square kilometer, placing Toongabbie in the upper quartile relative to national locations assessed by AreaSearch.
-The suburb's growth rate exceeded the state average of 7.8% since the 2021 census, marking it as a growth leader in the region.
-Overseas migration contributed approximately 76.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, Toongabbie's population is estimated at around 17,586 as of Feb 2026.
+This reflects an increase of 1,409 people (8.7%) since the 2021 Census, which reported a population of 16,177 people.
+The change is inferred from the resident population of 16,955 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 280 validated new addresses since the Census date.
+This level of population equates to a density ratio of 3,718 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Toongabbie's 8.7% growth since the 2021 census exceeded the state average of 7.8%, marking it as a growth leader in the region.
+Population growth for the suburb was primarily driven by overseas migration, contributing approximately 76.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Looking ahead, population projections indicate an increase just below the median of national statistical areas, with Toongabbie expected to grow by 1,764 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 6.2% over the 17-year period.
+Future population trends indicate a growth just below the median of Australian statistical areas, with the suburb expected to grow by 1,760 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 6.4% in total over the 17 years.

 Frequently Asked Questions - Population